UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==========================================

-- Make backgrounds locked (Locked behind wins?)
-~~- Make background-select look better~~
+~~- Make backgrounds locked (Locked behind wins?)~~ ~~- Make background-select look better~~

+- If you play the tutorial, it counts as a win.
+This will cause items to be unlocked.
+- Instead of calling lp.winGame, we should just set a flag that unlocks the one-ball directly.

 - Add Steam achievements (?)